menu

 The town is relatively quiet, having a combination of lower population density and few of those groups of people who have a tendency to be noisy.
 For example, Glenville has relatively fewer families with younger children, and/or college students.
 Combined, this makes Glenville a pretty quiet place to live overall.
 If you like quiet, you will probably enjoy it here.

-Glenville is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+As is often the case in a small town, Glenville doesn't have a public transportation system that people use for their commute.

 Demographics

-The population of Glenville is very well educated relative to most cities and towns in the nation, where the average community has 21.84% of its adult population holding a 4-year degree or higher: 36.03% of adults in Glenville have a bachelor's degree or even advanced degree.
+The education level of Glenville citizens is very high relative to the national average among all cities (21.84%): 36.15% of adults in Glenville have a bachelor's degree or even advanced degree.

-The per capita income in Glenville in 2018 was $36,657, which is upper middle income relative to North Carolina and the nation.
-This equates to an annual income of $146,628 for a family of four.
+The per capita income in Glenville in 2022 was $31,353, which is middle income relative to North Carolina and the nation.
+This equates to an annual income of $125,412 for a family of four.
+However, Glenville contains both very wealthy and poor people as well.

 The people who call Glenville home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Glenville residents report their race to be White.
-Important ancestries of people in Glenville include Irish, Scots-Irish, German, English, and Scottish.
+Important ancestries of people in Glenville include German, Scots-Irish, Irish, English, and Scottish.

 The most common language spoken in Glenville is English.
 Other important languages spoken here include Italian and Scandinavian languages.